 of a potential 25-year buildout.

 "It may surprise some given my developer DNA, that I identify more with Jane Jacobs than Robert Moses," declared MaryAnne Gilmartin, the new CEO of Forest City Ratner.
-Does the Atlantic Yards project bear that out?

-Or can inclusion of mixed-use development be Jacobsian in itself?
-After all, as critic Paul Goldberger has written, following Jacobs today has less to do with "a physical model for city form than a perceptual model of skepticism."
+Then again, as critic Paul Goldberger has written, following Jacobs today has less to do with "a physical model for city form than a perceptual model of skepticism."

 In 2-2.5 hours, we'll first start in nearby Fort Greene getting a sense of the the crossroads location and the history of development around the site.
 We'll then walk to the arena plaza--officially temporary--with its important new subway entrance to the Atlantic Avenue transit hub.

 Among the issues: the scale of the project, the role of "smart growth," transportation access and traffic challenges, interim surface parking; the provision of open space (initially designed by Laurie Olin), the claims of blight, provision of affordable housing, and developer Forest City Ratner's history in Brooklyn, including two malls near the project site.
 (One sits on land once proposed for a new Brooklyn Dodgers stadium

 We'll see the buildings that are left, as well as evidence of the ones demolished.
 We'll also see the new businesses that are trying to take advantage of the arena, as well as sites that likely will have new operators in the near future.
 We'll continue to the rest of the project site, including the parking lot, the under-construction railyard, and the adjacent historic district.